Jerald/yolol-is-cylons/information/cylon-ast.md

 ### `program`
 **Required keys:** `type: String`, `lines: Array<Node<line>>`

-Represents a singular program in yolol.
+A program in yolol.
 The `lines` key is an array of `line` nodes.
 Although yolol programs may never exceed 20 lines, there is no limit on the size of the `lines` key.

 ---

 ### `line`
-**Required keys:** `type: String`, `code: Array<Node<statement>>`
+**Required keys:** `type: String`, `code: Array<Node<statement>> `

-Represents a singular line of yolol code.
+A singular line of yolol code.
 The `code` key is an array of `statement` nodes.
-The final element in the `code` key may optionally be a `comment` node.
+The final element in the `code` key may optionally be a `comment` node (not reflected in `code` type).
 A `comment` node in any other location within a `code` key is non-compliant.
-Although real lines in yolol may not exceed 70 characters, there is no restriction on the size of the `code` key.
+Although real lines in yolol may not exceed 70 characters, there is no restriction on the size of the `code` key or nodes within it.

 ---